|

 is significantly improved over the original test, it is not yet the direct

+mutation test we all are working toward.
 As you know, the original prcd-PRA test for ECSs can give

 false allele (false positive) results for the Pattern B and Pattern C categories.